 The lights went out on Broadway in March, around the same time that theatre students at UNH learned their own live performances and in-person classes were being canceled.
 For some, like Sophie Calderwood '22, it offered a living example of the show business adage that for decades has kept actors and actresses holding their ground on stage despite any number of sudden calamities.

-“The old saying ‘the show must go on’ absolutely applies to being a theater major in the times of COVID,” Calderwood says.
-“As theater artists, we are all used to having things thrown at us at the last second and having to adapt quickly and effectively but it was a whirlwind.
+“The old saying ‘the show must go on’ absolutely applies to being a theatre major in the times of COVID,” Calderwood says.
+“As theatre artists, we are all used to having things thrown at us at the last second and having to adapt quickly and effectively but it was a whirlwind.
 My professors were amazing in turning the class to be remote-based on the dime.”

 Last semester, Calderwood was taking Theatre Dance II and Acting II, making her coursework heavily performance-based.
 “What was so challenging about the timing of when UNH went remote is that these classes up to the midpoint had been preparing us to do live performances and scenes, which of course couldn't happen in the same way once we were home.”

-“As theater artists, we are all used to having things thrown at us at the last second and having to adapt quickly and effectively but it was a whirlwind."
+“As theatre artists, we are all used to having things thrown at us at the last second and having to adapt quickly and effectively but it was a whirlwind."

 But go on they did.
 Final projects were presented via Zoom as was a live performance for families and friends, something that wouldn’t have been possible in person, Calderwood says.
 “In some ways this was more beneficial because it's quite easy to connect with your scene partner's eyes when they are blown up on the big screen via zoom.”

 And her dance class was able to complete the semester in person by dividing into teams, wearing masks and being separated by 8-foot squares.
 Students in another studio practiced the same safety precautions and zoomed into the class taking place in the larger studio.